 Tornadoes are unpredictable and can cause injury, death and structural damage.
 Severe thunderstorms can also cause injury and/or death, structural damage and may produce tornado(s) with little or no warning.Take shelter if needed to protect yourself and/or family.

 St Croix County does not issue an “all clear” tone on sirens.
 Such a notice could be confusing to residents in the event of additional warnings.

 When the National Weather Service notifies St Croix County Emergency Communications of severe thunderstorm warnings or tornado warnings the sirens will be activated in the affected quadrants.
 Our goal is to protect or minimize the risk of injury to the public.

 - Quadrant One: Hudson, North Hudson, Roberts and Hammond

-- Quadrant Two: Somerset (Village and Township), Star Prairie (Village and Township), New Richmond and Deer Park
+- Quadrant Two: Somerset, Star Prairie, New Richmond and Deer Park

 - Quadrant Three: Deer Park and Glenwood City

 While the sirens located in Hammond and Deer Park will be assigned to multiple quadrants their sirens will only be activated once for each event.

 - Watch: Conditions are favorable for severe weather to develop.